Composable privacy of networked quantum sensing: State verification

 The remaining issue is the probability $\delta$ that state verification fails.
 In this case, we must assume a worst-case scenario, that (following the abstract cryptography methods described previously) a distinguisher would have a distinguishing advantage between this implementation and an ideal protocol of 1.
 Thus, the overall security of the scheme following this state verification method would be $(1 - \delta)(\varepsilon + \sqrt{\lambda}) + \delta$.
 The most likely application would be that the intended state $\rho$ is a fully private state (such as a GHZ state in the case of mean estimation), in which case $\varepsilon = 0$.

 Now let us assume that we are using states that are locally equivalent to graph states, and thus we can use the composable security of~\cite{colisson2024all}.
 This work presents abstractions of the state verification scheme (of the two, we will use the simpler resource $\mathcal{V}_{\ket{G}}$, by assuming that it is implemented through a scheme that includes the appropriate compilation step).
-We must consider the filtered ideal resource, $\perp_{P \cup S} \mathcal{V}_{\ket{G}}$, where $\ket{G}$ is the desired graph state.
-The resource has $n+1$ interfaces, corresponding to the $n$ interfaces of $P$ introduced previously, and an interface $S$ corresponding to a source which distributes the quantum state.
-The filter simply has the effect of suppressing the abort procedure, and thus the protocol implemented by $\mathcal{V}_{\ket{G}}$ is to send the $i$-th qubit of the state $\ket{G}$ to the party $i$.
+We must consider the filtered ideal resource, $\mathcal{V}_{\ket{G}}$, where $\ket{G}$ is the desired graph state.
+The resource has $n+1$ interfaces, where $n$ of these are the interfaces of $P$ that comprise the network, and an interface $S$ corresponding to a source which distributes the quantum state.
+The protocol implemented by $\mathcal{V}_{\ket{G}}$ is to send the $i$-th qubit of the state $\ket{G}$ to the party $i$.
+It also includes an abort protocol, which is suppressed by adding the filter $\perp_{P \cup S}$.

 The composition of this procedure with parameter estimation is straightforward.
-We will consider a modification of the concrete resource $\mathcal{R}$ for function estimation, Alg.~\ref{concrete resource general}, but the first step (distributing the state $\rho$) omitted, which we will call $\mathcal{R}'$.
-We see that $\mathcal{R}'$ is in fact equivalent to authenticated classical broadcast across the network.
+We will consider a modification of the concrete resource $\mathcal{R}$ for function estimation, Alg.~\ref{concrete resource general}, but with the first step (distributing the state $\rho$) omitted.
+Let us call this resource $\mathcal{R}'$.
+We see that $\mathcal{R}'$ is in fact equivalent to authenticated classical broadcasting across the network.
 We can compose this in sequence with $\mathcal{V}_{\ket{G}}$, to give the new resource $\mathcal{V}_{\ket{G}}\Vert\mathcal{R}'$.
-Considering the unfiltered resource $\mathcal{V}_{\ket{G}}$ introduces the additional functionality of the abort protocol, but as in~\cite{colisson2024all}, this can be omitted w.l.o.g. when considering a distinguisher with access to this functionality.
+We add the additional functionality of the abort protocol, but as in~\cite{colisson2024all}, this can be omitted w.l.o.g. when considering a distinguisher with access to this functionality.

 We would like to show that we can construct $\mathcal{R}$ exactly from $\mathcal{V}_{\ket{G}}\Vert\mathcal{R}'$ (using Defn.~\ref{defn: constructive cryptography}).
 Firstly, correctness: $ \pi_H \perp_{P \cup S} \mathcal{V}_{\ket{G}}\Vert\mathcal{R}' \approx \pi_H \mathcal{R} $, which immediately follows from our definition of the protocols -- that is, state verification with authenticated broadcast is functionally identical to the resource $\mathcal{R}$ that we considered previously.
 The security condition $\pi_H \mathcal{V}_{\ket{G}}\Vert\mathcal{R}' \approx \sigma_H \mathcal{R} \sigma_D$ is also straightforward: $\sigma_D$ can be omitted, $\sigma_H = \pi_H$, and we can also add a simulator $\sigma_S$ that receives a state from the source, although we do not need to use this.